SerhanMiah/GA-Project-2-Trivia/README.md

 # The first 24 hours with code snippets:

-With planning out of the way we can officially start the hackathon coding on creating a trivia based on a public API.
+With planning out of the way we began the hackathon coding and created a trivia game based on a public API.
 Since this was my first pair project, I started using a git repository and began using Axios with useEffect to run the public API.

 ```Javascript
     // AXIOS GET REQUEST